 You want to sell your house pretty quickly, and you want to get the best price possible.
 These aren’t unreasonable or unattainable goals.
 It just takes a little sprucing up, a little common sense, a little strategic pricing, and one other key ingredient.
-Here, are 5 tips to get the best price in Cincinnati, Dayton, Columbus, and Cleveland.
+Here, are 5 tips to get the best price in Cincinnati and Dayton.

 1. Spruce Up Kitchen and Bath

 You don’t have to do any costly major remodeling – just a little judicious refurbishing and updating.
 And it only needs to be in the high-use areas, namely, the kitchen and bathroom(s).

 Prospective buyers will be certain to carefully check out the kitchen and bath, so whatever you do to improve those areas will likely have the most impact on your sale price.
 In the kitchen you could, for example, install new appliances to give the kitchen a newer, more modern look.
 In the bathroom, you could install new fittings for the sink and tub/shower and maybe install a new vanity.
 None of this is terribly expensive, and it can have a huge impact.